Wang Qishan 王岐山

 Education: Graduate in history, Northwest University.

-Relevance to Tibet: One of China’s most senior leaders.
+Relevance to Tibet: Previously one of China’s most senior leaders.

 Standing in the Party and Career Highlights: